pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/README.md

 ## Current templates

-- [Basic template](../../getting-started/tutorial-simple-experiment.md) - follow link to see a tutorial adding an existing jsPsych experiment to a Basic pushkin template.
+- [Basic template](../../getting-started/tutorial-simple-experiment.md) - follow link to see a tutorial adding an existing jsPsych experiment to a basic Pushkin template.
 - [Lexical decision template](lexical-decision-template.md)
 - [Grammaticality judgment template](grammaticality-judgment-template.md)
 - [Self-paced reading template](self-paced-reading-template.md)

 ## General settings and editing content

-Most Pushkin native experiment templates will include the following files for editing the settings and content of your experiment.
+Most Pushkin experiment templates will include the following files for editing the settings and content of your experiment.
 The basic experiment template is the exception, and is a fairly bare bones template for customization.

 ### config.js